- 1 What Is Mandibular Prognathism?

 - 5 What To Expect When Visiting An Oral And Maxillofacial Surgeon

 Malocclusion can have various stages and may prevent a person from eating or drinking properly.
 A person with lower jaw problems can experience severe gum and tooth pain.
 It may harbor dental diseases such as cavities and gingivitis more quickly.
 Moreover, crowded, crooked, or misaligned teeth were proven to be a risk factor in breathing.
 A dentist may recommend using a mandibular advancement splint to address the lower jaw for orthodontic treatment.
 Furthermore, mandibular prognathism may need an oral and maxillofacial surgeon to diagnose early signs of temporomandibular joint disorder or TMJD.
 If you have the following symptoms detailed in our article, go to the nearest dental clinic to seek treatment.
+You can contact Good Choice Dental’s clinic in Burwood and ask them about this issue.

 What Is Mandibular Prognathism?